Arab Serai: History

 According to S.A.A.
-Naqvi, Mughal emperor Humayun's widow Haji Begum built this serai in 1560 to shelter three hundred Arab mullahs whom she was taking with her during her hajj to Mecca.
+Naqvi, the Mughal emperor Humayun's widow Haji Begum, built this serai in 1560 to shelter three hundred Arab mullahs whom she was taking with her during her Hajj to Mecca.
 On her return, she brought with her around 300 Hadhrami Sayyids, sheikhs, and attendants to India as royal guests.
-They were invited to recite the Qur’an at the tomb of Emperor Humayun.
+They were invited to recite the Qur’an at the Tomb of Emperor Humayun.
 This marked the establishment of the Arab Ki Sarai, a lodge in Delhi constructed by Haji Begum to host the Hadhrami visitors.
 A modern guide to New Delhi notes its location near Humayun’s tomb and describes its gateway leading to a walled enclosure.

 In January 2017, the Aga Khan Trust for Culture started a project to conserve the serai.
 The restoration was completed in November 2018.
 In March 2019, the trust announced a planned project to conserve the baoli (stepwell) of the serai with the help of funds from the embassy of Germany.
 This building along with other buildings form the UNESCO World Heritage Site of Humayun's Tomb complex.